What are security policies, initiatives, and recommendations?

 In practice, it works like this:

-So, an initiative (1) includes policies (2) that generate recommendations when appropriate (3).
+So, (1) an initiative includes (2) policies that generate (3) environment-specific recommendations.

 Viewing the relationship between a recommendation and a policy

-As mentioned above, Security Center's built in recommendations are based on the Azure Security Benchmark.
+As mentioned above, Defender for Cloud's built in recommendations are based on the Azure Security Benchmark.
 Almost every recommendation has an underlying policy that is derived from a requirement in the benchmark.

 When you're reviewing the details of a recommendation, it's often helpful to be able to see the underlying policy.
 For every recommendation supported by a policy, use the View policy definition link from the recommendation details page to go directly to the Azure Policy entry for the relevant policy: